Wavepackets on de Sitter spacetime: Solutions of the wave equation

 The real solution of \eqref{sigma} is

 Now, the mass is bounded from above and the corresponding Compton wavelength is of the order of the curvature radius.
 This corresponds to the so-called complementary series.
-These solutions present problems when one tries to interpret them as massive solutions, but they describe massless solutions of \eqref{dalembert} \cite{AngFlaFronStern81,BarutBohm70}.
+These solutions present problems when one tries to interpret them as massive solutions of~\eqref{dalembert} \cite{AngFlaFronStern81,BarutBohm70,Garidi03}.

 Henceforth we will concentrate on the principal series because, already on de Sitter spacetime, it provides a clearer interpretation of the mass.
 In this case, the plane waves indeed oscillate.
-However, \eqref{solution} is neither an eigenfunction of ${\bf m}^{2}$ nor of ${\bf j}^{2}$, although these operators commute.
-In addition, the determination of the mass $\mu$ does not impose any constraint on the covector $\xi$\footnote{Afterwards, when we contract the Lorentz group into de Poincar\'{e} group, the mass will actually constrain $\xi$.}, but rather on the exponent $\sigma$.
+However, \eqref{solution} is neither an eigenfunction of~${\bf m}^{2}$ nor of~${\bf j}^{2}$, although these operators commute.
+In addition, the determination of the mass $\mu$ does not impose any constraint on the covector~$\xi$,\footnote{Afterwards, when we contract the Lorentz group into the Poincar\'{e} group, the mass will actually constrain $\xi$.} but rather on the exponent~$\sigma$.

 These solutions can be obtained by restricting the solutions of the massless wave equation on a subregion of $\M_{n+1}$ to $\dS$.
 This method leads directly to the Fourier transform on $\dS$ \cite{Strichartz73}.
 The procedure consists of some steps.
-Firstly a unitary operator between Hilbert spaces of even (or odd) functions on the light cone $\fC$ homogeneous of certain degrees is constructed.
+Firstly a unitary operator between Hilbert spaces of even (or odd) functions on the light cone $\fC$ homogeneous of certain degree is constructed.
 Secondly this operator is extended to $\cL^2(\fC)$ (with volume measure) by using the Mellin transform.
 At this step one already obtains a Fourier transform between square integrable functions on the light cone.
-Thirdly one defines functions in the subregion of $\M_{n+1}$ described by $\sqrt{\sum_{j=1}^{n}(x_j)^2}>|x_0|$ using the Fourier expression of functions on the light cone, then proves that the original functions are boundary values of these newly defined ones and their restriction to $\dS$ is surjective on $\cL^2(\dS,\mrd\Sigma)$.
+Thirdly one defines functions in the subregion of $\M_{n+1}$ described by \mbox{$\sqrt{\sum\limits_{j=1}^{n}(x_j)^2}>|x_0|$} using the Fourier expression of functions on the light cone, then proves that the original functions are boundary values of these newly defined ones and their restriction to~$\dS$ is surjective on~$\cL^2(\dS,\mrd\Sigma)$.

-The region $\sqrt{\sum_{j=1}^{n}(x_j)^2} \eqqcolon |{\bf x}|>|x_0|$ in $\M_{n+1}$ is covered by the hyperboloids
+The region $\sqrt{\sum\limits_{j=1}^{n}(x_j)^2} \eqqcolon |{\bf x}|>|x_0|$ in $\M_{n+1}$ is covered by the hyperboloids